zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 **prefix.fasta.txt**: target gene sequences in .fasta format.
 It is similar to the input gene fasta file.
 For genome-wide sgRNA library design, we use the combination of gene and synonym (.ptt or .rnt annotation file) to rename each gene.
 Hence, we give the refined .fasta file with new gene names for some convenience in following usage.

 **N20_library.csv**: the sgRNA library file is at .csv formate **containing one header line**, in which there are three columns in order of id, sequence and gene respectively. **Use comma as delimiter**.
 If negative control (NC) sgRNAs are within this synthetic library (specified in configure file), name them NCx and assign '0' at 'gene' column of these sgRNAs.
-This file is used as input for the data processing subpackage (File 2) after experiment and NGS.
+This file is used as input for the data processing subpackage after pooled screening experiment and NGS.

 id|sequence|gene
 --|--------|----